Free Website Content - 2007 New Years Resolutions

 1. Have a Plan

-Small businesses often rely on just a handful of
+Small businesses often rely on just a handful

-business will survive regardless of the circumstances.
+so that your business will survive regardless of the

-2. Prepare a Budget for 2007 and Stick
+2. Prepare a Budget for 2007 and

-to It.
+Stick to It.

 Determine where and how you intend to spend your business'

 hard earned cash in the coming year.
-Too many small businesses
+Too many small

-to it.
+and stick to it.

 3. Define Yourself

-As a small business it is important to know your
+As a small business it is important to know

-strengths and weaknesses.
-Identify your strengths and reinforce
+your strengths and weaknesses.
+Identify your strengths

-those strengths in your communication with your customers
+and reinforce those strengths in your communication

-or potential customers.
-Be aware of any weaknesses or deficiencies
+with your customers or potential customers.
+Be aware

-in your small business, and do not over commit.
-Use this
+and do not over commit.
+Use this knowledge to stay competitive

-knowledge to stay competitive with other businesses.
+with other businesses.

 4. Use Metrics

-It is difficult to know what works and what does
+It is difficult to know what works and what

-of advertising campaigns, track website visitors and use
+results of advertising campaigns, track website visitors

-metrics to determine what works for your business.
+and use metrics to determine what works for your business.

 5. Communicate